chengevo/chengevo.github.io/content/post/life-time-in-Rust.md

 }                         // ---------+
 ```

-This is how the book explain this code block:
+This is how the book explains this code block:

 > Here, we’ve annotated the lifetime of r with 'a and the lifetime of x with 'b.
 As you can see, the inner 'b block is much smaller than the outer 'a lifetime block.
 At compile time, Rust compares the size of the two lifetimes and sees that r has a lifetime of 'a but that it refers to memory with a lifetime of 'b.
 The program is rejected because 'b is shorter than 'a: the subject of the reference doesn’t live as long as the reference.

-This explaination kind of mixed the three concept together:
+This explanation mixes three concepts:

 -   lifetime of a refernce: `&x`
 -   lifetime of a variable: `'a`
 -   the scope of a value: `'b`

-I think a better explaination of this example is:
+A clearer explanation might be:

--   variable `r` binds to a reference to a `i32`, its lifetime spans from line 2 (when it's initialized) to line [3](#org-coderef--9c6c47-3)
+-   variable `r` binds to a reference to a `i32`, andits lifetime spans from line 2 (when it's initialized) to line [3](#org-coderef--9c6c47-3)
 -   at line [[out_scope_value] [(a)], a reference to `x` is created and assigned to variable `r`.
-The lifetime of this reference `'b` confined to this line because at line [4](#org-coderef--9c6c47-4) the inner scope ended, which invalidates this reference.
+The lifetime of this reference `'b` , is confined to this line because at line [4](#org-coderef--9c6c47-4) the inner scope ends, invalidating the reference.
--   the compiler rejected the code at line [3](#org-coderef--9c6c47-3) because it tries to access an invalid reference
+-   the compiler rejects the code at line [3](#org-coderef--9c6c47-3) because it tries to access an invalid reference

-## <span class="section-num">3</span> Assignment operator invalidates a reference {#assignment-operator-invalidates-a-reference}
+## Assignment Operator Invalidates a Reference {#assignment-operator-invalidates-a-reference}

 ```rust
 fn main() {